muhammadyahiya/Fast-api-Example/README.md

-# Fast-api-Example
+# Fast-api-Example Project Using PostMan

-# FastAPI Crash Course

-Welcome to the FastAPI Crash Course !
+Welcome to the FastAPI  Course !
 This guide will help you set up and build a simple FastAPI application, useful for real-time machine learning projects.

 ## Table of Contents